A Plea to Consider believing on Jesus

 The criminal hanging next to Jesus on the cross, who believed at the end (Luke 23) Well, there were two, but one obviously was going to stubbornly hang on to his hardened heart and unbelief, even mocking Him, blasphemously.
 The other rebuked the man, knowing Jesus had done nothing wrong, and yet recognized he was a sinner.
 He believed that Jesus was Lord, and asked Him to “remember him when he came into His kingdom”.
 Jesus told him, “Assuredly, I say to you, today you will be with Me in Paradise.”

 The Parable of the workers in the Vineyard (Matt 20) The man who owned the land, hired workers for a denarius a day.
 Several hours later (the third hour) he saw some others and sent them out to work in the vineyard.
 Then the sixth and ninth hour of the day he hired some more and sent them to the field.
 At the 11th hour (we all know the saying the “eleventh hour”), he hired some more workers that no one had hired.
 At the end of that day, he called the last workers first.
-And he gave them a full days’ wages (denarius).
+And he gave them all a full days’ wages (denarius) no matter when they had come.
 The others complained to the landowner, but he had done no wrong, for he could do what he wanted.

 The moral of this story?
-It’s never too late while we are still here on this earth.
+It’s never too late while we are still here on this earth to believe.
 Salvation is a free gift, available no matter how long you waited.
-I hope you won’t wait any more.
+I hope you won’t wait any more because we are not promised tomorrow.

 You remember my time with Nancy at the hospital?
-2 days before you die is cutting it too close.
+Two days before you die is cutting it too close.
 And what if she had died before I could share the gospel with her?

 So, it doesn’t take much.

 You need to believe.
-1) you are a sinner who needs a Savior because the penalty/wages for sin is death-eternal death 2) Jesus is that Savior who died and rose again in your place 3) He is the only way to receive eternal life.
+Here are some simple truths.
+1) you are a sinner who needs a Savior because the penalty/wages for sin is death-eternal death 2) Jesus is God in the flesh, that Savior who died and literally rose again from the dead in your place 3) He is the only way to receive eternal life (save you from eternal death).
 4) You can do nothing to earn it.
 It is a free gift that He graciously gives.
-We have to receive it believing His Word.
+We have to receive it by believing His Word, believing upon Him to save us.

-Some suggest praying, and of course we need to talk to Him, so praying is one way of telling Him you believe on Him to be your Savior.
-The One who if you believed, has now reconciled you to the Father.
-Many do so by praying.
-But the prayer does not save you.
-Believing on Him as your righteousness, your only way to heaven does.
-Of course there is much more than that afterwards, but the gift of eternal life is FREE.
+Some suggest praying, (of course we need to talk to Him), so praying is one way of telling Him you believe on Him to be your Savior but prayer doesn’t save.
+The One who (if you believed), has now reconciled you to the Father.
+Believing on Him as your only way to heaven is how we are saved.
+Of course there is much more to come to know in our life with Him afterwards, but the gift of eternal life is FREE.

 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 Ephesians 2:8-9